Simplifying Dependent Reductions in the Polyhedral Model: Example

-There are three sources of data dependencies: \begin{itemize} \item {\bf Reduction.} Each point in the middle polyhedron depends on all the points in the respective column of the top polyhedron.
-These dependencies are those of the reduction. \item {\bf Use.} Each point in the bottom polyhedron depends on the point in the corresponding column of the middle polyhedron.
-These dependencies are those from the use of the reduction results. \item {\bf Update.} Points in each row of the top polyhedron depend on the point in the bottom polyhedron that is one to the left of the leftmost point of the row.
-These dependencies are those induced by the update to $A[i+1]$ in \Cref{eq:ms-scan-iter-update} and use by \Cref{eq:ms-scan-reduction}. \end{itemize}
+There are three sources of data dependences: \begin{itemize}[leftmargin=*] \item {\bf Reduction.} Each point in the middle polyhedron depends on all the points in the respective column of the top polyhedron.
+These dependences are those of the reduction. \item {\bf Use.} Each point in the bottom polyhedron depends on the point in the corresponding column of the middle polyhedron.
+These dependences are those from the use of the reduction results. \item {\bf Update.} Points in each row of the top polyhedron depend on the point in the bottom polyhedron that is one to the left of the leftmost point of the row.
+These dependences are those induced by the update to $A[i+1]$ in \Cref{eq:ms-scan-iter-update} and use by \Cref{eq:ms-scan-reduction}. \end{itemize}

-\paragraph{Incorrect Optimization} The two diagrams presented in \Cref{fig:incorrectoptdiagram} illustrate an incorrect application of ST using \cite{sr}, which ignores the dependencies due to multiple-statement reduction.